codingforeveryone/READMEs/random-test-cases-for-complete-beginners.md

 var random = Math.random();
 ```

-The variable random will now be a random number between 0 and 1, for example: 0.03526814002543688
+The variable random will now be a random number between 0  and 1, for example: 0.03526814002543688. `Math.random()` can be equal to 0, but cannot be equal to 1.

 If you do `Math.random() * 100`, you will get 3.
 526814002543688 instead of the number above.
 If you do `Math.round(Math.random() * 100)`, you will get `4` instead of the number above, as `3.5…`. will be rounded to `4`.

 So the code in our ‘for loop’ could look like this (pay attention to the last line):